Is It Safe To Eat Ham During Pregnancy?

 Image: Shutterstock

-According to the NHS, pregnant women can consume cold cured meats like salami and Parma ham safely during pregnancy with a very low risk of being affected by food poisoning or infections (2) (3).
-But remember risk is still there.
-However, it is important to note that while these infections may be mild for your body, they may turn out to be serious for your baby.
-In fact, having listeriosis during pregnancy could increase your chances of transferring the infection to your baby, which could also lead to premature delivery or neonatal death.
+According to the NHS, pregnant women can consume cold-cured meats like salami and Parma ham safely during pregnancy with a very low risk of being affected by food poisoning or infections (2) (3).
+But remember, the risk is still there.
+It is important to note that while these infections may be mild for your body, they may turn out to be serious for your baby.
+In fact, having listeriosis or salmonellosis during pregnancy could increase your chances of transferring the infection to your baby, which could also lead to premature delivery or neonatal death.

 Trista Best, a registered dietitian from Dalton, Georgia, says, “Pregnant women are advised to avoid cold cuts like ham because of the potential risk of Listeria monocytogenes, a bacteria that can cause severe complications during pregnancy.
 Listeria tends to thrive in cold environments, making cold cuts a potential source of contamination.
 Nevertheless, heating cold cuts until steaming hot before consumption kills the bacteria, making them safe for pregnant women.”